• Skip to primary navigation

 People far outside of Goochland County across the area got concerned with the recent amendment of clause 15-500 (definitions clause) to include small modular nuclear reactor facility (SMR), natural gas peaking plant, and utility generating station, as these types of industrial development have a much wider range of human impact that doesn’t simply end at county lines.
 Adjoining landowners were only notified of this amendment on 8/25 and those outside the county found out after the 9/8 public meeting reporting hit the news.

-The TOD runs from just south of Kain road/north of I64 down the Henrico County line to Patterson Avenue with 288 down the middle.
+The TOD runs from just south of Kain road/north of I-64 down the Henrico County line to Patterson Avenue with 288 down the middle.
 The area that is proposed to support the heaviest industrial facilities – Data centers, SMRs & gas peaking, etc. is between Kain Road and I64, close to Short Pump and adjacent to the county landfill and Luckstone quarry.

 The first image below is from the presentation shared at the 9/18 meeting showing in dark purple at the very top the area that will be zoned M2 – Industrial General.
-It’s circled in Red.
+It’s circled in red.

 The same area is circled above in red on the google maps image with familiar Henrico and Goochland landmarks highlighted in yellow.
 Because this was added in the latest version, residents are rightfully concerned it could be changed again without notice.